Haya-Alsharif/darknet_ros/README.md

 ```

 ## How to use
 The following script shows how to access the content of the publised topic `/darknet_ros/detection_poses` and make decisions.
-Note that the published topic `/darknet_ros/detection_poses` is of type DetectionPoses that is an array of type DetectionPose containing all the detections in a single image frame.
+Note that the its messages is of type DetectionPoses that is an array of type DetectionPose containing all the detections in a single image frame.
 Each DetectionPose message in the array above has the following parameters:
 1) string Class
 2) float probability
 3) geometry_msgs/PoseStamped pose_stamped